 One important aspect of lateral dynamics is the fact that a lane-change manoeuvre generally takes longer than a single simulation step where is lane-changing is instantaneous without activating the sublane model.

-If only the non-instantaneous aspect of lane-changing needs to be modelled, a simplified (and thus faster) model may be used as an alternaive to the sublane model.
+If only the non-instantaneous aspect of lane-changing needs to be modelled, a simplified (and thus faster) model may be used as an alternative to the sublane model.

-The Simple continous lane-change model is activated by setting the option --lanechange.duration <FLOAT> which specifies the default time for changing between adjacent lanes in seconds (instead of setting option --lateral-resolution.
+The Simple continuos lane-change model is activated by setting the option --lanechange.duration <FLOAT> which specifies the default time for changing between adjacent lanes in seconds (instead of setting option --lateral-resolution).

 When using this model, vehicles will move with constant lateral speed to complete a manoeuvre in the specified time.
 Lane-changing decisions take the extra time required into account.